surister/cratedb-guide/docs/performance/storage_usage.md

 63M	./5
 ```

-The techniques that will be shown will reduce the disk usage of the `avg size of 1 shard`
+The following techniques will reduce the disk usage of the `average size of 1 shard`

 ## Reducing storage

-There are a few things that can be done to reduce storage, often at the cost of performance.
+Reducing disk usage often at the cost of performance.

 If there are columns that will not be used in aggregations (joins) and groupings (group by, order
 by),